nf-core/methylseq/docs/bs-seq-primer.md

 ### BWA-Meth ([docs](https://github.com/brentp/bwa-meth); [publication](https://arxiv.org/abs/1401.1129))

 - BWA-Meth adapts the BWA-MEM algorithm for bisulfite data, providing efficient, flexible alignments with support for indels, local alignments, and streaming-based workflows

-- By converting reads _in-silico_ on the fly, BWA-Meth eliminates the need for intermediate files, reducing temporary storage requirements and simplifying the overall process
+- By converting reads _in silico_ on the fly, BWA-Meth eliminates the need for intermediate files, reducing temporary storage requirements and simplifying the overall process

 The result is a fast, resource-efficient aligner that integrates smoothly with downstream analysis tools.